 If I have a problem in my life, I lie down on my bed and imagine that Bruce visits me.
 Playing a few licks on his trusty telecaster, he pauses thoughtfully before dispensing some sage yet economical advice to me, which naturally solves all my woes, before he leaves to the triumphant blast of the sax solo at the end of ‘Bobby Jean’, just like he does for John Cusack in the film adaptation of High Fidelity.

-As The Boss plays in New Zealand this week, I feel it is time to shine a light on one part of his legend that is often taken for granted – his amazing sense of style over the years.
+Now I feel it is time to shine a light on one part of his legend that is often taken for granted – his amazing sense of style over the years.
 Bruce isn’t admired for his fashion in the way contemporaries like Bowie, Prince or Madonna have been, but in his own working man way he has proven he can be just as iconic.

 And so here are Bruce’s six greatest fashion eras ranked from worst, to best: